Frida226/CST8319/README.md

 ## Prepare workspace
 When you clone the project, run it on the server and make sure you can see login.jsp in the browser, i.e., the server is running and requests are forwarded to the controller.
 This is to ensure everybody is on the same page and local environments are set up properly.
 ## Environment Setup
+- Java: JDK 17(Java SE 17)
 - Tomcat Version: v9.0
 - MySQL Connector: mysql-connection 8.0.13 jar
+## Setting Up Your Local Environment
+- Clone the Repository: Start by cloning the repository to your local machine.
+- Configure Tomcat: Ensure Tomcat v9.0 is installed and configured to run the application.
+- Database Setup: Install MySQL and set up the database using the scripts found in resources/sql.
+- Run the Application: Deploy the application on Tomcat and navigate to http://localhost:8080/flower to view the login page.
+- Verify Setup: Ensure that the login page is accessible and that the application connects to the database without issues.
+## Project Folder Structure
+Understanding the folder structure will help in navigating and utilizing the repository effectively:

+src/main/java/com/flower
+- controller: Contains all servlets that manage the flow of data between the server and the client interface.
+These servlets handle user interactions by responding to various HTTP requests.
+- dao: Data Access Objects that provide abstract interfaces to the database, allowing for manipulation of the data source without exposing details.
+- model: Defines data structures for the application.
+This folder contains classes that represent entities such as User, Product, Order, etc.
+- util: Utilities like DBConnection.java which manages the connection to the database, ensuring all components communicate effectively.
+- resources/sql: This directory contains SQL scripts for creating database schemas and inserting initial data to set up the database properly.
+- webapp: Includes static resources (images, CSS, JS) and JSP files that create the client-side user interface.
+- test/java/com/flower: Contains unit tests that verify the functionality and correctness of both business logic and UI behaviors.